 Whether you like it or not, we live in a hierarchical society.
 Some people believe that changing your accent is as important as dressing smartly for a job interview.
 In the UK, received pronunciation, or RP, is the term for what many would call an upper-class accent.
 BBC broadcasters used to train in this accent to convey authority, hence its ‘BBC English’ moniker.
 And former prime minister Margaret Thatcher ditched her north Lincolnshire accent and deepened her narrator voice to convey authority in what was then a male-dominated arena.
 It worked.

 Going in the opposite direction, upper-class politicians, such as former UK chancellor George Osbourne, who attended boarding school and Oxford University, have been known to adopt a more working-class accent to appeal to a wider section of the electorate.
-This has been parodied by comedians as a ‘mockney’ accent.
+Comedians have parodied this as a ‘mockney’ accent.
 But why bother?

 Research shows it takes listeners just 30 milliseconds to form an opinion as to what a person’s accent reveals about the speaker’s ethnic and social background.
 This process comprises an element of bias and assumption.
 This is bias in action.

-Though we should all make an effort to challenge our unfounded accent biases, the truth is that these prejudices exist, and are likely to continue.
-Accents that are commonly perceived to be standard, whether that’s Beijing accented Mandarin or RP, are perceived to be of a higher prestige, and thus are better suited for higher status professional content.
+Though we should all try to challenge our unfounded accent biases, the truth is that these prejudices exist and are likely to continue.
+Accents that are commonly perceived to be standard, whether that’s Beijing accented Mandarin or RP, are perceived to be of higher prestige and thus are better suited for higher-status professional content.

-One element of standard pronunciation that has been proven, is that listeners generally think speakers with this accent are smarter than the general population.
+One element of standard pronunciation that has been proven is that listeners generally think speakers with this accent are smarter than the general population.
 Pleasantness is also attributed to standard accent speakers.
 This is true across various cultures.
-For example, in Singapore, which has a sizeable Chinese population, research shows citizens perceive Taiwanese, Beijing and Singaporean accented Mandarin differently.
-Beijing accented Chinese is in fact viewed more favourably than the local accent.
-Only a highly experienced multilingual voice over services provider would be able to advise on the type of accent / voice needed to match the content.
+For example, in Singapore, which has a sizeable Chinese population, research shows citizens perceive Taiwanese, Beijing and Singaporean-accented Mandarin differently.
+Beijing-accented Chinese is viewed more favourably than the local accent.
+Only a highly experienced multilingual voice-over services provider could advise on the type of accent/voice needed to match the content.

 Discrimination based on accents is very real and is part of what makes us human.
-After all, when we were competing with fellow tribes over resources millennia ago, it was important to be able to distinguish which person belonged to what group.
+After all, when competing with fellow tribes over resources millennia ago, it was important to distinguish which person belonged to what group.

 In the modern day, this is reflected in the numerous polls that seek to find the world’s sexiest or most trustworthy accent.
 In a recent global poll of 2,500 single men and women, Scottish men (think Outlander) and Spanish women (think Penelope Cruz) were determined to have the world’s sexiest accents, though these findings tend to change with each new survey.

 It’s not only the voice that can prompt accent bias.
 One study found that a person’s face can affect how a listener perceives their voice.
-This research shows that seeing an Asian face makes American English appear to sound more accented.
-However, this aspect isn’t so important when it comes to voice overs.
+This research shows that seeing an Asian face makes American English appear more accented.
+However, this aspect isn’t so important when it comes to voiceovers.

-Whether you’re looking at elearning voice over or voice over podcasts, navigating the nuances of voice overs is much more complicated that first appears.
+Whether you’re looking at eLearning voice-over or voice-over podcasts, navigating the nuances of voice-overs is much more complicated than first appears.
 Getting it wrong could result in a waste of resources and a product or service that flops.
 Seek the advice of an expert and professional voice dubbing service provider.
-They will be able to determine the right fit for not only the audience segment you’re targeting, but for the product or service you are selling, and will find the very narrator voice.
-Whether you’re doing elearning translation, multilingual SEO, additional dialogue recording or an animation production, getting the voice over right is critical.
-It is this alignment that determines the success of a voice over project.
-Get in touch today to explore your voice over options.
+They will be able to determine the right fit for not only the audience segment you’re targeting but for the product or service you are selling and will find the most appropriate narrator’s voice.
+Whether you’re doing eLearning translation, multilingual SEO, additional dialogue recording or animation production, getting the voice-over right is critical.
+It is this alignment that determines the success of a voice-over project.
+Get in touch today to explore your voice-over options.